jelix/jpref-module/README.md

-This module for Jelix provides preferences api.
+Modules for Jelix providing preferences api.

-This module is for Jelix 1.9.x or higher.
+These modules are for Jelix 1.9.x or higher.
 See the jelix/jelix repository to see history of classes before Jelix 1.9.

-This module has been removed from jelix/jelix because it is deprecated.
+These modules has been removed from jelix/jelix because it is deprecated.

 Installation